typst/typst/tests/typ/compiler/field.typ

 #false.ok

 ---
-// Error: 29-32 content does not contain field "fun"
+// Error: 25-28 content does not contain field "fun"
-#show heading: node => node.fun
+#show heading: it => it.fun
 = A

 ---